Srushti-Kamble14/ShieldHer/README.md

 ## Team / Project

-Developed as part of an ELITE_HACETHON project focused on **Real-Time Smart Safety Systems using IoT + Web Technologies**.
+Developed as part of an ELITE_HACKATHON project focused on **Real-Time Smart Safety Systems using IoT + Web Technologies**.

 ---